hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast_imdg.rst

 some custom networking issues can be the reason for these cases.

-In the unisocket client mode, the client will only connect to one of the configured addresses.
+In the unisocket client mode, the client will only connect to one of the configured member addresses.
 This single member will behave as a gateway to the other members.
 For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client returned from this member.